DarKDinDoN/foundryvtt-miro-connector/README.md

 - To display the Miro board within Foundry VTT, one must be logged-in on Miro as well.
 Meaning, you can't use the native eletron app
 - To activate the upload features, you need a running server with a domain name and follow some steps explained below
 - Miro can't handle webp files, so don't try to send webp though the API
+- When sending journal notes texts to Miro, you need to manually resize the shape to see the full text

 ## How-to